By Doung Jahangeer and Rosa Menkman.

 Architects must learn to loose control and recognize that creativity exists everywhere: because the ability of space-making exists in everybody.

+In Vanishing Lines, for a moment, the building has become a landscape with multiple horizons, in which orientation between top and bottom does not exist.
 The landscape is artificial.
 It exists in-between the dichotomy of the real but totally constructed horizon and a digital fantasy horizon.
 The architecture does not automatically give the viewer the confidence to position himself, but instead, the viewer has to reterritorialize his environment and in so doing, he is forced to choose his own vanishing lines.

 After writing the basic text we went to the site to make photos and draw up the grid (virtual and real) that exist around the building.